paarthmadan/nhl-commandline-roster/README.md

 ### Development

-This project is being developed through the use of Node.js (the only real dev language).
+This project is being developed through the use of Node.js (the only real dev language =) ).
 Because of the frequent screen scraping, HTML, JS, and jQuery were also of use.

 #### Created by Paarth Madan